 Rathna received her PhD from the Department of Typography and Graphic Communication at the University of Reading.
 She has an MA in Communication Design from Central Saint Martins College of Art and Design and a BA in Fine Art from the University of Madras.

-Dr Ramanathan became the Head of Programme for Visual Communication in January 2015.
+Rathna became the Head of Programme for Visual Communication in January 2015, before taking up the post of Dean of the RCA's School of Communication from 2018 until December 2020.
 Immediately prior to joining the Royal College of Art, she was senior lecturer on the Graphic Communication Design Programme at Central Saint Martins College of Art and Design, where she taught across undergraduate and postgraduate courses, and supervised PhD students in areas including cross-cultural design, book design, design for change, graphic design, exhibition design and typography (Latin and Non Latin).